Full Publication List with Abstracts

 We propose a computational theory of internal-state estimation for others, which is the basis of information processing in human communication.
 To estimate internal states of the other equivalent to the self, we have to deal with two substantial difficulties, restriction of the estimator's parameter dimension and conversion between objective and subjective information.
 The proposed computational theory that solves both difficulties is based on self-observation principle.
 Learning the dynamics of the self provides prior knowledge of the dynamics of the other, which reduces the restriction of the parameter dimension; learning the association between the subjective state for the self and the objective observation of the self provides a mechanism for conversion between objective observation of the other and subjective information to the other.
 In this paper, we formalize communication in a framework of dynamics-estimation problems, and describe the two difficulties and our proposal on the framework.
 We also discuss relations of our proposal to evolutional psychology and neuroscience.

-[27] Takaki Makino and Kazuyuki Aihara.
+[28] Takaki Makino and Kazuyuki Aihara.
 Self-observation principle for estimating peers' internal state - new computational theory on communication.
-In Proceedings of the 2nd internal symposium on emergent mechanism of communication in the brain, Awaji-shima, Hyogo, March 2004. [ bib | .pdf ]
+In Proceedings of the 2nd international symposium on emergent mechanism of communication in the brain, Awaji-shima, Hyogo, March 2004. [ bib | .pdf ]

 [28] Takaki Makino and Jianfeng Feng.
 Configuring spiking neural networks for given spatio-temporal patterns.
 In Proceedings of 2004 International Workshop on Biologically Inspired Computing, Sendai, Miyagi, November 2004. [ bib ]